 Former First Team All-Conference selection and member of the 2007 Northeast Conference champion men's basketball team Obie Nwadike returned to the men's basketball program as an assistant coach prior to the 2014-15 season.
-Nwadike was previously on staff at Wagner.
+Nwadike was previously an assistant under former head coach Howie Dickenman and began his coaching career on staff at Wagner.

 Nwadike averaged a double-double in each of his last two seasons with the Blue Devils, including 14.4 points and 10.7 rebounds as a senior.
 For his career he scored 1,265 points and grabbed 980 records, good for sixth in school history.
 His 427 career free-throws are tied for second in school history.
 His 191 free-throws as a senior are a single-season record.
 Nwadike had 18 double-doubles in his senior season.
 For his career he posted 40 double-doubles and 49 games with 10 or more rebounds.

 Prior to his season at Wagner, Nwadike worked with the Saint Anthony High School Friar Nation U17 Varsity Team and as a substance abuse social worker for the Connecticut Junior Republic.
 After his time as a player in New Britain he spent four seasons playing professionally for teams in Luexmbourg and Spain.